-Although the goodness-of-fit value of $R^2$ obtained in the present paper is slightly higher than in Franceschet (2009), namely $R^2 = 0.880$ , in relating the Article Influence score to 5YIF, the latter paper had an effect of 5YIF on Article Influence score of 0.452, which is very similar to that proposed above.
+Although the goodness-of-fit value of R^2 obtained in the present paper is slightly higher than in Franceschet (2009), namely $R^2 = 0.880$, in relating the Article Influence score to 5YIF, the latter paper had an effect of 5YIF on Article Influence score of 0.452, which is very similar to that proposed above.
+It is worth noting that the Article Influence score does not suffer from coercive journal self citations, whereas 5YIF does include coercive journal self citations, though it is not known to what extent.
+The coercive journal self citations contained in 5YIF would most likely be greatest in the most recent two years, as 2YIF is known to be affected by coercive journal self citations.
+It is, therefore, interesting that these two bibliometric measures are so highly correlated.